Graphite Reviewer is now Diamond

 GIT_COMMITTER_DATE="YYYY-MM-DD HH:MM:SS" git commit --amend --date "YYYY-MM-DD HH:MM:SS"

-After amending the commit, continue the rebase with:
+After amending, continue the rebase with:

 Terminal